Traianos Dellas: International career

 Dellas earned his first cap for Greece in April 2001 in a 2–2 draw with Croatia.
-Dellas had an exceptional tournament at Euro 2004, partnering again with his former teammate at AEK, Michalis Kapsis in the centre of what became an almost impenetrable Greek defence, leading to him being voted onto the tournament all-star squad.
+Dellas had an exceptional tournament at Euro 2004, partnering again with his former teammate at AEK, Michalis Kapsis in the centre of what became an almost impenetrable Greek defence, operating as a sweeper, and keeping a clean-sheet in a 1–0 victory over hosts Portugal in the final; his performance led to him being voted into the tournament all-star squad.
 During the semi-finals, he scored the only silver goal ever in the last minute of first half of extra time against the Czech Republic, allowing Greece to progress to the final.
 This was his only goal for the Greek squad.

 The coach of Greece called him 'the Colossus of Rhodes' in respect of his performances in the tournament and the moniker is now widely used in the press.

 After Euro 2004, Dellas continued to be the heart of the Greek defense, but missed nearly eight months in 2005 due to injury.
 His absence was seen as a major factor in Greece's failed 2006 FIFA World Cup qualifying campaign.
 Two years later, Dellas helped Greece qualify for Euro 2008 but could not find his form of 2004 as Greece exited the group stage without any points and having scored just one goal.
 He was also part of the 2010 FIFA World Cup qualifying campaign but was not called up after the victory over Israel on 1 April 2009.
 Subsequently, he was not included in the provisional squad for the 2010 FIFA World Cup.